tushar24m/Tushar_A/README.md

-# bank-record-storage-system-
+#Record-storage-system-
-Certainly!
-In layman's terms, the project you're looking at involves creating a secure and trustworthy system for keeping records of financial transactions in a bank.
+The project you're looking at involves creating a secure and trustworthy system for keeping records of financial transactions in a bank.
 Imagine you're using a special digital notebook that ensures that no one can tamper with the records you write down.

 Here's how it works: